Easy and fun sewing projects

 Rice hand warmers – tutorial

-Pin two squares of fabric right sides together, then sew around the edges on three sides.
-Leave a 1-inch wide opening on the fourth side of the square.
-Don’t forget to backstitch!
+Take two fabric squares and place them right sides together.
+Pin them in place, then sew around the edges on three sides, leaving a 1-inch gap on the fourth side.
+Don’t forget to backstitch to keep everything secure!

 How to make reusable hand warmers